-Hope House of Colorado is concerned about the privacy of donors and individuals who express interest in this organization, as well as the privacy of our teen moms, children, volunteers, and employees.
+Hope House of Colorado is concerned about the privacy of online and offline donors and individuals who express interest in this organization, as well as the privacy of our teen moms, children, volunteers, and employees.

 1. We will not sell, share or trade our donors’ names or personal information with any other entity, nor send mailings to our donors on behalf of other organizations.

 2. We request and use only that information required for legitimate business purposes.